Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Performance of assistive technologies

 {{<mention-work itemtype="CreativeWork" itemprop="mentions">}}{{<indieweb-person first-name="Eric" last-name="Bailey" url="https://ericwbailey.design/" itemprop="author" appendString="’s">}} presentation {{<cited-work name="The intersection of performance and accessibility" url="https://noti.st/ericwbailey/Yfyaxa/slides">}}{{</mention-work>}} describes how computing the accessibility tree can be expensive if a page has too many DOM nodes and custom elements.
 Browsers use complex heuristics to determine which elements to report, to reduce the size of the accessibility tree.
-Now that all major browsers are moving to multi-process architectures, some browser components interface with assistive technology (<abbr>AT</abbr>) in a separate process.
+Now that all major browsers are moving to multi-process architectures, some browser components interface with assistive technology (<abbr title="Assistive Technology">AT</abbr>) in a separate process.
 Data about the page's semantics needs to cross process boundaries, incurring additional overhead.

 Re-calculating nodes in the accessibility tree can create small delays for user interaction.
 These delays add up, causing the accessibility tree to fall out-of-sync with the actual page state.
 In extreme cases, an out-of-control accessibility tree may crash the <abbr>AT</abbr>.
 Moreover, speech synthesizers may be slow to start speaking when the CPU is under load.
 Delayed speech synthesis is incredibly annoying because it tends to omit words while "warming up".